Advanced Computer Security and Password Theory – Updated

 A lot has changed on my home network over the past year.
 I wired the lower level of my home with cat6.
 The full network is mostly wired instead of mostly wireless.
 I built the main router using a Supermicro micro-itx fanless PC motherboard with a pre-installed Intel J1900 processor, along with a 120GB SSD and 8GB RAM.
 The SSD and RAM capacities are overkill but I wanted the device to be useful for other duties if needed.

 pfSense supports multiple simultaneous OpenVPN servers.
-One is used for pass-through; this allows me to browse the internet securely via public wi-fi.
+I use one for pass-through; this allows me to browse the internet securely via public wi-fi.
 The other is for bridging into the home network.
 Security is tight.
 Both servers require the remote device to have specific certificates installed and the user id must correspond to the specific certificate.
-The server that bridges requires two passwords.
+The server that bridges requires two passwords. pfSense can create server and user certificates in seconds.

 Allowing access from the WAN, or from outside the network, without tight controls that you design yourself is just asking for trouble.
 Even better, OpenVPN is almost stupid simple to configure on pfSense, although you still need to understand OpenVPN and the use of certificates, which can be a little complicated.